2024eli/ftc-website-14607/README.md

 ### Note to Self from Maribelle
 - ftc-website-14607\themes\hugo-serif-theme\layouts\index.html is the file that edits the index
 - index.md doesn't work
-- ftc-website-14607\themes\hugo-serif-theme\assets\scss\style.scss is where the css for the navbar lives

 License
 ----